JohriLab/Bvalcalc/docs/source/guides/quickstart.rst

 Calculating a complete B-map
 -----------------------------

-If you wanted to generate a complete B-map for all sites across all chromosomes you can use the following command, though note it's a lot more data to crunch!
+If you wanted to generate a complete B-map for all sites across all chromosomes you would use the following command, though note it's a lot more data to crunch and maps are already available for Drosophila so no need to run it!

 .. code-block:: bash